alertlogic/azure-collector/README.md

 # Known Issues/ Open Questions

 - Sometimes deployments fail after siteSync action.
 We need better updater to handle that in order not to wait for 12 hours for the next update attempt.
+- What is the max size of a content batch returned by querying `contentUri`?
+Possibly up to [1000 records](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-reporting-api-audit-reference#api-endpoint)

 # Useful Links